Max Mapes Ellis: Mid career

 In 1913, he and Frank Marion Andrews were published in the Bulletin of the Torrey Botanical Club with an article about the leaf hairs of salvinia natans.

 His first book, The Amphibia and Reptilia of Colorado, which he co-wrote with Junius Henderson was published in 1913.
 His second book, Fishes of Colorado, was published in 1914.

 During this time, he and his wife Marion had their first child, Cornelia Grace, who was born in October 1914.

+By 1914 he was on staff at the University of Michigan Biological Station.

 He published many articles about plant and animal life in the American West.
 He had two articles published in the journal Nautilus.
 The first in 1916 and the second, with M. Keim, in 1918.
 He was published twice in the Proceedings of the United States National Museum, first in 1912 and again in 1919.
 He was also published in Transactions of The American Microscopical Society (1913) and Copeia (1917).

 In 1917 Ellis became a charter member of the Ecological Society of America.

 In 1921 Ellis was a member of the faculty of the University of Missouri.